mahmoudSaaadallah/Learning/JavaScript-Learning-main/Parsing(Casting to number).md

 * As we saw in the previous example we it also work even with string with character.
 * But we have to know how the parseInt() method work when the string contains characters?

-- The pareseInt() will start by checking the first character in the parameter, if it a number it goes to the next number and so on, until it find a decimal point of a character then it will stop and return the result.
+- _The pareseInt() will start by checking the first character in the parameter, if it a number it goes to the next number and so on, until it find a decimal point or a character then it will stop and return the result._

 - <span style="color:rgb(255, 255, 0)">What if the first char in the string was a letter or a decimal point?</span>
 - Then it will stop directly and return NaN(Not a Number);